xdevplatform/Gnip-Trend-Detection/README.md

 * Plotting - The original time series is plotted and overlaid with a plot of the *eta* values.
 This is performed by `plot.py`.

+## Installation

+This scripts and library in the repository can be installed with `setuptools`.
+Assuming a virtual environment, the most basic workflow is:

+`python setup.py install`

 ## Configuration

 All the scripts mentioned in the previous section assume the presence of a configuration